cambridge-maths-school/nea24-ivan/writeup/writeup.typ

    c.
 Previous hash matches last block in local chain
 3. If valid, peer appends B to local blockchain
 4. Peer forwards B to all its connected peers until it reaches everyone in the network`

-#[
-  #set par(spacing: 1em)
+\
+\

   7. Block linking and immutability
   - Each block contains the hash of the previous block, forming a cryptographically linked chain.
   - Altering a block invalidates all subsequent blocks, making tampering computationally infeasible.
   - Only blocks meeting the Proof-of-Work and containing valid transactions are accepted by the network.
-]

 Conceptual Flowchart:\
 I created the flowchart below to visualise the workflow of a blockchain:
 #figure(
-  image("images/blockchain_conceptual_flowchart.png", width: 85%),
+  image("images/blockchain_conceptual_flowchart.png", width: 100%),
   caption: [Conceptual flowchart of blockchain workflow.], )
+#pagebreak()
 == Existing models
 I found this blockchain simulator Command Line Interface (CLI) on GitHub (https://github.com/0xs34n/blockchain) by Sean.
 I have forked the repository and ran it on my local machine using `node.js`.
 The simulator offers a basic understanding of blockchain technologies with features like possessing blockchains and connecting to peers in different networks.
 However, it doesn't contain features such as transactions of blockchains or the process of mining blockchains.
-#image("images/SeanCLI.png")
-#image("images/SeanP2P.png")
+#subpar.grid(
+figure(image("images/SeanCLI.png", width: 50%, height:20%)), <a>,
+figure(image("images/SeanP2P.png", width: 50%, height:20%)), <b>,
+columns: (1fr, 1fr),
+label: <full>
+)
 In this image, Sean's Blockchain simulator has shown the connection between different ports in local host.
 However, there is not any features that allow different ports to interact, like trading blocks.
 It also doesn't allow user to see other's user blocks.

 Many of the simulators out allows you to change the content in a blockchain but this is not a realistic feature as in real life, once a block is mined and added to the blockchain, it is immutable and cannot be changed.
 This is misleading for learners as they might think that blocks in a blockchain can be changed.